mikeblakeuk/iwdev.github.com/source/_posts/2012-11-07-website-competition-help.markdown

 categories:
 ---

 I'm quite aware that the competition has several potential knowledge barriers.
-I am hoping that it participating will help in learning and installing a few different things (learning is fun, right?) - but I understand that time isn't cheap and we don't all have much of it.
+I am hoping that in participating will help in learning and installing a few different things (learning is fun, right?) - but I understand that time isn't cheap and we don't all have much of it.
 So I've put together a little step-by-step how-to to help you on your way.
 In honesty I've only tested this process on Windows 7 - but I think that it is pretty sound.

 <!--more-->